antirez/RESP3/spec.md

 entering some loop) or not.
 For asynchronous clients the implementation is a lot more obvious.

+## Streamed strings

+Normally RESP strings have a prefixed length:

+    $1234<CR><LF>
+    ....
+1234 bytes of data here ...<CR><LF>

+Unfortunately this is not always optimal.

+Sometimes it is very useful to transfer a large string from the server to the client, or the other way around, without knowing in advance the size of such string.
+Redis already uses this feature internally, however it is a private extension of the protocol in the case of RESP2.
+For RESP3 we want it to be part of the specification, because we found other uses for the feature where it is crucial that the client has support for it.

+For instance in diskless replication the Redis master sends the RDB file for the first synchronization to its replica without generating the file to disk: instead the output of the RDB file, that is incrementally generated from the keyspace data in memory, is directly sent to the socket.
+In this case we don't have any way to know in advance the final length of the string we are transferring.

+A streamed string solves the problem by starting the bulk string reply with a special format:

+    $EOF:<40 bytes marker><CR><LF>
+    ... any number of bytes of data here not containing the marker ...
+    <40 bytes marker>

+Note: after the final 40 bytes marker that signals the end of the file no `<CR><LF>` ending sequence should be transmitted.

+Basically the string starts with 40 bytes of pseudorandom data obtained in a way that will make a collision with the data in practical terms impossible (note that it will never be impossible, but any other failure, including the end of our civilization, is a lot more likely to happen compared to colliding 40 bytes of random data from /dev/urandom).

+The way the EOF marker should be chosen **is extremely critical**.
+Note that 40 bytes are equivalent to 320 bits of information, and we are more than safe using half of that, that is 160 bits.
+So often such 40 bytes are just the hexadecimal representation of a 20 bytes string, that is, something like that:

+    EOF:f1d2d2f924e986ac86fdf7b36c94bcdf32beec15

+Normally the client will require to support such protocol just in order receive data from Redis: in that case is up to Redis (or other servers using RESP3) to generate the EOF marker.
+When the client is also interested in implementing such protocol in order to transmit data to Redis (which is supported by RESP3), it should generate the SHA1 in the following way:

+* Initialize a random seed in a way that is unguessable by a potential attacker: in this way if an attacker has control over the data we send, there are still no issues.
+We recommend fetching data from /dev/urandom.
+However note that this is not very critical.
+In the rare applications where the data we send is attacker-controlled, inserting the EOF inside the data stream will just break the client-server protocol, and this is unlikely to create security issues.
+* Use an hash function such as SHA1 in counter mode.
+Initialize a counter to 0, and every time there is to generate a new EOF marker, perform the following:

+    COUNTER = COUNTER + 1
+    RANDOM = SHA1(SECRET | COUNTER | SECRET)
+    RETURN HEXDUMP(RANDOM)

+In the above code the `|` operation means string concatenation.

+Clients not wanting to generate an unguessable EOF marker, for instance because they are not sure if a secure PRNG is available, should at least perform the SHA1 sum of the current local time at the highest resolution (for instance microseconds) concatenated with other potentially unguessable data like the Redis object serialized handle.
+For instance in the case of the Ruby language:

+    irb(main):017:0* r = Redis.new
+    => #<Redis client v4.1.0 for redis://127.0.0.1:6379/0>
+    irb(main):018:0> r.object_id
+    => 70206341076500
+    irb(main):019:0> Time.now.to_f
+    => 1552325877.302572

+The client object ID and the current time converted to float are two good candidates to be hashed together.

+Minimum support for EOF markers:

+* A RESP3 client **must be able** to receive streamed strings.
+* A RESP3 client does not require to be able to send streamed strings.
+* A RESP3 client supporting streamed strings should be also make sure to support them in RESP2 mode: this may be useful because certain commands may return streamed strings even in RESP2 mode in case a special option was specified.
+* A server supporting RESP3 guarantees to be able to accept streamed strings even when in RESP2 mode.

+Note that when the `HELLO` command is used specifying version 2, still it will reply with the maximum version of the protocol supported, so the client will be able to understand if the server will accept steamed strings in RESP2 mode.

+## Streamed aggregated data types

 ## The HELLO command and connection handshake

 RESP connections should always start sending a special command called HELLO.